Life as a 2x2 Worker - Brad Lewis

 Recovering at Home

-After my stay in the hospital, my parents took me home.
-It was my parents that were there when I woke up.
-I don't remember any workers being there.
+After my stay in the hospital, my parents took me back home.

 Drug Side Effects